-The P/J removal factor values from Table 9 will be applied to the local-scale GRSG habitat function for areas Phase I and II P/J cover exist to calculate credits for immediate uplift to GRSG.
-Confirmation that pinyon-juniper has been totally eliminated will be required.
+The P/J removal factor values from Table 9Table 9 will be applied to the local-scale GRSG habitat function for areas of Phase I-and__II__and III P/J-cover exist to calculate credits for immediate uplift (credit generation) to GRSG-Confirmation that the pinyon jumiperP/J has been totally eliminated will be required.
+The removal of Phase III is not required for private Credit Projects, while for public Credit Projects, the requirement is evaluated per project based on site conditions and ecostate.
+For more information regarding P/J removal as a public lands Credit Project, see 2.3.5 Developing Credits on Public Lands & Other Designations.